-Cinema Femme is the voice of the female film experience, a platform for stories about womxn in film and their allies that aims to inspire change in the industry.
-We are vocal about the need for women, women of color and LGBT+ representation onscreen and behind the lens.
+Cinema Femme is a platform for emerging female-identifying and non-binary filmmakers.
+To support these filmmakers we showcase their short films, provide education through features with womxn and non-binary in film, and offer mentorship between seasoned and emerging filmmakers.
+We are vocal about the need for women, women of color and LGBTQ+ representation onscreen and behind the lens.
 We believe that together we can change the industry for the better.

-Since we began in 2018, we’ve interviewed over 100 womxn in film from all over the world, thanks to film festivals and international film media partnerships.
+We feel it’s important to highlight womxn in film to elevate their stories, their work, and what advice they have for emerging female-identifying and non-binary filmmakers.
+Since we began in 2018, we’ve interviewed hundreds of womxn in film from all over the world, thanks to film festivals and international film media partnerships.

 Some of our past interview subjects have included Lauren Greenfield, Hannah Beachler, Mary Harron, Anna Serner, Amy Hobby, Deborah Kampmeier, Megan Griffiths, Dawn Porter, Josephine Decker, Jennifer Reeder, and Penny Lane.